neozhang/neotalks.org/_posts/2012-6-10-hyperlocal.md

 ---
-title: Our New Maps: The Hyperlocal Apps
+title: Our New Maps - The Hyperlocal Apps
 category: en
 layout: post
 ---